 Recreational opportunities are excellent at the state park.
-Once at Wallowa Lake State Park there is swimming, fishing, hiking and numerous other watersport options like standup paddleboarding, water skiing, as well as picnicking on a pontoon boat.
+Once at Wallowa Lake State Park, there is swimming, fishing, hiking, and numerous other watersport options like standup paddleboarding, water skiing, as well as picnicking on a pontoon boat.
 During the winter months, you can experience fun activities like cross-country skiing and snowshoeing as well as ice fishing.

 The weather at Wallowa Lake State Park is fantastic in the summer months with temperatures in the high 70s and little or no rainfall.
 The winter months bring temperatures around the mid-40s, as well as an average snowfall per month of 10 inches from November through March.
-You'll create a lifetime of happy memories at Wallowa Lake State Park no matter time of year your take your RV vacation.
+You'll create a lifetime of happy memories at Wallowa Lake State Park no matter what time of year your take your RV vacation.

-After you enter the four-loop campground area you will need to navigate several one and two-way roads through the campground.
+After you enter the four-loop campground area, you will need to navigate several one and two-way roads through the campground.
 Driving the loops can be tricky with tight turns and narrow roadways.
-You should adhere to all speed limits within the park especially in the campground area where you will encounter pedestrians, bicyclists and children playing around their campsites in the roadway.
+You should adhere to all speed limits within the park, especially in the campground area where you will encounter pedestrians, bicyclists, and children playing around their campsites in the roadway.

 Fishing is the most popular thing to do in Wallowa Lake State Park.
 You have the opportunity to catch stellar big fish that live in the lake when you bring your rig here.
 Chances are good that you can catch a decent-sized trout from the shoreline.
 In addition, the lake is stocked yearly with over 20,000 trout.
 Kokanee salmon and Mackinaw trout are plentiful in the lake from the end of May through the middle of June.
 These giant fish are best caught trolling from a boat.
 Don’t worry, the full-service marina has boats for rent as well as all the fishing tips you need to find out.

-Wallowa Lake State Park offers numerous trailheads that will take you into the Eagle Cap Wilderness Area.
+Wallowa Lake State Park offers numerous trailheads that will take you hiking into the Eagle Cap Wilderness Area.
 The six-mile Aneriod Lake Trail boasts incredible views of an alpine lake that resides in the Eagle Cap Wilderness area, although expect a steep climb with lots of switchbacks.
 The Chief Joseph Trail takes you to the Big Creek waterfall, which is spectacular to see in the spring during the runoff season.
-If you continue on the trail you can reach the summit of Chief Joseph Mountain, which rises into the sky at over 10,000 feet.
+If you continue on the trail, you can reach the summit of Chief Joseph Mountain, which rises into the sky at over 10,000 feet.